Leopard20/Foxit-Reader-quick-scroll/README.md

 3. The script closes automatically when you close Foxit Reader.

 To use this, you need to install AutoHotkey first. https://www.autohotkey.com/ Note that the .ahk format must be registered as an executable format in Windows shell.
+This is done automatically if you use the AutoHotkey installer (as opposed to a 'portable' format or something)

 # **How to install:**
 1. Download the file PDF.ahk (autohotkey script) and place it in the root of your C drive.
 Alternatively, you can modify the CPP file and change the path to the autohotkey script.